Dan Gillespie Sells: Influences

 Sells has stated that Karen Carpenter was "one of the greatest vocal technicians ever".
 He also cites Freddie Mercury and Neil Young as influences.

 Personal life

 Sells is gay, and won two Stonewall Awards for Entertainer of the Year in 2007 and Entertainer of the Decade in 2015.
 Sells featured on the cover of an issue of Attitude magazine in 2008, being the first cover shoot Sells had done and was later on the front cover again on the September 2008 issue, alongside Alan Carr, Markus Feehily of Westlife and Sir Ian McKellen.
-He also revealed that he had given input into a future issue of Gay Times and that his middle name is Giles.
 In 2012, Sells wrote about his coming-out experience.

-In 2014 Sells criticised gay celebrities who were not publicly out, saying that "their refusal to open up about their personal lives" makes them 'part of the problem' of sexual inequality in society.
+In an interview in 2014, Sells criticised closeted gay celebrities, saying "I think sharing who you are and being yourself is so valuable.
+It's so important.
+I think if you are not part of the solution, you are part of the problem.".